 1) the UE is served by NG-RAN; or

-2) the UE is not served by NG-RAN and intends to use the provisioned radio resources for UE-to-UE relay discovery;
+2) the UE is not served by NG-RAN and intends to use the provisioned radio resources for 5G ProSe UE-to-UE relay discovery;

 b) the UE is configured with:

-1) the relay service code parameter identifying the connectivity service to be responded to as specified in clause 5.2.x; and
+1) the relay service code parameter identifying the connectivity service to be responded to as specified in clause 5.2.7; and

-2) the User info ID for the UE-to-UE relay discovery parameter, as specified in clause 5.2.x.
+2) the User info ID for the 5G ProSe UE-to-UE relay discovery parameter, as specified in clause 5.2.7.

 otherwise, the UE is not authorised to perform the relay UE procedure for UE-to-UE relay discovery.

-When the UE is triggered by the upper layers to start responding to solicitation on proximity of a connectivity service provided by the UE-to-UE relay and if the UE is authorised to perform the relay UE procedure for UE-to-UE relay discovery, then the UE:
+When the UE is triggered by the upper layers to start responding to solicitation on proximity of a connectivity service provided by the 5G ProSe UE-to-UE relay UE and if the UE is authorised to perform the relay UE procedure for UE-to-UE relay discovery, then the UE:

 a) if the UE is served by NG-RAN and the UE in 5GMM-IDLE mode needs to request resources for sending PROSE PC5 DISCOVERY messages as specified in 3GPP TS 38.331 [13], shall perform a service request procedure as specified in 3GPP TS 24.501 [11]; and